 Small businesses are attacked more than large businesses since they are not heavily protected.
 Cyber-attacks are set to obtain personal data that gives them leverage over your credit card along with identity theft.

 Therefore, it is vital to make sure your business has a secure network and also a cyber essentials toolkit to combat all the online threats.
 Here are some essential cybersecurity tips for small and medium businesses that can be implemented today to avoid becoming a victim of a cyber-attack.

 1. Using a Firewall

-There are both internal and external firewalls available that are serving the purpose of cyber protection.
-Checkout this firewall hardware guide for additional information.
+There are both internal and external firewalls available that serve the purpose of cyber protection.
+Check out this firewall hardware guide for additional information.

-Commonly, businesses ponder over cybersecurity depending upon word of mouth instead of documenting your cybersecurity.
-It is essential to keep a note of the training, checklists, along with all the relevant information that is linked to the protection of online businesses.
+Commonly, businesses ponder over cybersecurity depending on word of mouth instead of documenting your cybersecurity.
+It is essential to keep a note of the training, and checklists, along with all the relevant information that is linked to the protection of online businesses.
 Consider the details toolkit for documenting cybersecurity.

-Another vital tip that small and medium businesses should be aware of to combat cyber threats.
-All the staff members that have access to the company’s network should be given adequate training to help them be mindful of all the security policies.
+Another vital tip that small and medium businesses should be aware of is to combat cyber threats.
+All the staff members who have access to the company’s network should be given adequate training to help them be mindful of all the security policies.